Mumo-The-Analyst/E-commerce_Transactions_-_Clickstream/README.md

 - Repeat purchase rates remained relatively stable between 12% and 14% from 2020 to 2025, indicating consistent customer retention levels with only minor year-to-year fluctuations.

-5. Which acquisition sources (e.g., ads, organic, email) generate the highest conversion rates and revenue?
+**5. Which acquisition sources (e.g., ads, organic, email) generate the highest conversion rates and revenue?**

 ```sql
 WITH conversions AS (